pfgithub/advent-of-code/README.md

 `yarn install`
 `yarn go dayX` - get set up for a challenge
 `yarn watch` - start running code on save
-`yarn watchPrettier` - format solution code on save
+`yarn prettierwatch` - format solution code on save

 how to use: